kgd-al/revolve_vision/vision.md

 > [!CAUTION]
 > In one instance, the system memory was increasing at every instantiation of MjrContext
 > without the python process declaring it.
-> No fixes were found :( but an update of the nvidia drivers and a restart seem to have
+> No fixes were found but the less parallel the process the lower the problems...
-> solved it. :)

 ## #.
 Miscellaneous